AsexGenomeEvol/Timema_asex_genomes/side_proj/D_snp_calling_round0/README.md

 which uses machine learning to identify annotation profiles of variants that are likely to be real.
 The drawback of this sophisticated method is that it requires a highly curated sets of known variants; this makes it impossible to apply it to non-model organisms.
-Therefore, in our case, the alternative is to use a quite brutal approach where we will use hard thresholds on chosen parameters to manually filter the variants...
+Therefore, in our case, the alternative is to use a brutal approach where we will set hard thresholds on selected parameters to bluntly filter the variants...

 #### Some links:
 https://gatkforums.broadinstitute.org/gatk/discussion/3225/how-can-i-filter-my-callset-if-i-cannot-use-vqsr-recalibrate-variants